turingschool/mod-0-project-fe/section2/reflection.md

 4. What is a conditional statement?
 Give one example of a daily life conditional.
 Give one example of where a conditional is probably used in a web application you use.

 A conditional statement checks if two values are greater than, less than, or equal to eachother.
 Then the condition returns true or false which tells the program what to do next.
-In my weekly routine I go to the gym on Tuesdays and Thursdays so the conditional statement in my head would check is the day of the week, today, equal to Tuesday or Thursday if yes - go to gym, if no -no gym!
+In my weekly routine I go to the gym on Tuesdays and Thursdays so the conditional statement in my head would check - Is the day of the week, today, equal to Tuesday or Thursday?
+If yes - go to gym, if no -no gym!
 When checking out on a website there is probably a conditional statement for if the customer will get free shipping.

 ```
 if (shoppingChart > 50){